C. A. Muses

 William Stirling Maxwell

-In this exhaustive study of the ancient Greek cabala, William Stirling Maxwell argues that the proportions of ancient religious architecture were based on calculations that reveal an exact correspondence with those of the sun, moon, and planets.
-The system of metaphysical science from which these canonical proportions derive was encoded in occult symbols, images and language whose last clear expression is found in the Greek cabala.
+In this exhaustive study of the ancient Greek cabala, William Stirling Maxwell argues that the arithmetical calculations on which the structure and proportions of ancient religious architecture were based reveal an exact correspondence with the positions of the sun, moon, and planets.
+Here, Maxwell argues that the system of metaphysical science from which these canonical proportions derive was encoded in occult symbols, images and language whose last clear expression is found in the Greek cabala.

 René Guénon